 Bacterial wilt and Verticillium wilt can cause plants to suddenly wilt, even when soil is moist.
 Remove the infected plants and discard.
 Widely spacing plants and overwatering can help prevent problems with wilt.

-Artichokes can make for an interesting container planting either alone or as part of a combination planting.
+Artichokes can make for an interesting container plant either alone or as part of a combination planting.
 The tall stems would be the thriller and you can add the spillers and fillers.

 Choose a large container that’s at least 12 inches deep.
 Fill with good potting soil mixed with compost in equal amounts.
 This combination helps give plants the soil fertility they need to grow in containers.